TheoGicquel/L3-IrisaParser/DOC.md

 Note that without passing using the `--select` option, all files will be parsed, without letting you filter them.

-For exemple using this command :
+For example using this command :

 ```
 python3 -m irisapser fileA fileB fileC --select